Go to End

 Reference - Mario, Sonic, Little Samson, Trip World, Gargoyals Quest.

 Game - Action platforming puzzle game.
 Progress through areas by defeating monsters and avoiding traps, navigating complex level design with precise movement techniques.
 Also use physic puzzles such as portals.
-Harassed by an imp named Jeffery.
 Weapon systems are the tactical element.
+Harassed by an imp named Jeffery who wants you to fail.
+Some poltergeist stuff too maybe.

 Type - Side View: Shooter / Levels - Modern retro arcade look.